mledda17/AE-Certification-Method/README.md

 - Alessandro Giua, Fellow, IEEE
 - Mauro Franceschelli, Senior, IEEE

+All authors are with the DIEE, University of Cagliari, 09123 Cagliari, Italy.

 ## 📝 Abstract

 > Deep learning models have emerged as powerful tools for modeling complex dynamical systems, offering data-driven alternatives to traditional identification techniques.